kartograph/kartograph.org/docs/kartograph.js/index.md

 * **halign**: Horizontal alignment of the map inside the map container.
 Possible values are ``left``, ``center`` and ``right``.
 Default is ``center``.
 * **valign**: Vertical alignment of the map inside the map container.
 Possible values are ``top``, ``center``, ``bottom``.
 Default is ``center``.
 * **zoom**: Zoom level.
 1 = no zoom

+### Passing SVG as string

+In some situations you might not want to load SVGs.
+As of 0.4.1 you can pass SVG directly as string via ``setMap()``.
+You don't need to pass a callback function here.

+    mymap.setSVG(svgString);

+This allows you to handle map loading yourself, for instance in situations where you need to load maps from other servers (cross-origin).

 ## Displaying Map Layers